Antilia (building)

-Plot
+Site

 The 4532 m2 land on which Antilia was built, previously housed an orphanage called Currimbhoy Ebrahim Khoja Yateemkhana (Kareembhai Ibrahim Khwaja Orphanage) belonging to a charity run by the Waqf Board.
 The orphanage had been founded in 1895 by Currimbhoy Ebrahim, a wealthy shipowner.
 In 2002 the trust requested permission to sell this land.
 The charity commissioner gave the required permission three months later.
 The charity sold the land allocated for education of underprivileged Khoja children to Antilia Commercial Private Limited, a commercial entity controlled by Mukesh Ambani, in July 2002 for ₹210.5 million.
 The prevailing market value of the land at the time was at least ₹1.5 billion.

-The sale was in direct contravention of § 51 of the Wakf Act which requires that any such sale of land should be done after the permission of the Maharashtra State Board of Waqfs.
+The sale was in direct contravention of §51 of the Wakf Act, which requires that any such sale of land should be done after obtaining the permission of the Maharashtra State Board of Waqfs.
 The Waqf minister Nawab Malik opposed this land sale, as did the revenue department of the Government of Maharashtra.
 Thus, a stay order was issued on the sale of the land.
-The Waqf board also initially opposed the deal and filed a PIL in the Supreme Court challenging the trust's decision.
+The Waqf board also initially opposed the deal and filed a public interest litigation (PIL) in the Supreme Court challenging the trust's decision.
 The Supreme Court, while dismissing the petition, asked the Waqf board to approach the Bombay High Court.
 However, the stay on the deal was subsequently vacated after the Waqf board withdrew its objection.

-In June 2011, the Union government asked the Maharashtra government to consider referring the matter to the Central Bureau of Investigation.
+In June 2011, the Union government asked the Maharashtra government to consider referring the matter to the Central Bureau of Investigation (CBI).

-A PIL was filed a decade later by Abdul Matin, against the orphanage and the Charity commissioners permission.
+A PIL was filed a decade later by Abdul Matin against the orphanage's and the Charity commissioners' permission.
 As of 2018, the case was being heard by a special bench of the court.

 Design and construction

+Antilia is the residence of Asia's richest family, the Ambani family.

 The building was named after the mythical Spanish phantom island of Antillia.

-Antilia is the residence of Asia's richest family, the Ambani family.
+It was constructed between 2008 and 2010.

 The building was designed by the American architecture firms Perkins & Will, based in Chicago, and Hirsch Bedner Associates, based in Los Angeles.
-They were consulted after Nita Dalal Ambani was impressed by the contemporary Asian interiors at the Mandarin Oriental, New York, also designed by them.
+They were consulted because Nita Ambani had been impressed by the contemporary Asian interiors at the Mandarin Oriental, New York, which they also designed.